 Conclusion

-Vaginal looseness after childbirth is common, but you do not have to accept it as your “new normal.”
+Vaginal looseness after childbirth is common, but you do not have to accept it as your new normal.
 For the right candidates, regenerative care and tightening after-birth strategies can help rebuild collagen, improve support, and restore more comfortable, satisfying intimacy over time.